 In addition to the hardware part, the TOE consists of firmware parts and software parts.
 The software parts are the crypto Library RSA, the crypto Library EC, the Toolbox and the Base Library.
-Except the Base Library they provide some functionality via an API to the IC Embedded Software.
-If RSA, EC or Toolbox Library are selected, the Base Library is automatically included.
+The firmware parts are the RMS Library, the Service Algorithm (SAM), the STS firmware for test purpose, providing some functionality to the IC Embedded Software, the Flash Loader for downloading user software to the NVM and the Mifare The Mifare compatible software interface, accessible via RMS routines, if the Mifare compatible interface option is active.

-The firmware parts are the RMS Library, the Service Algorithm (SAM), the STS firmware for test purpose, providing some functionality via an API to the IC Embedded Software, and the Flash Loader for downloading user software to the NVM.
+Note that the Mifare compatible Interface portion is always present but deactivated in case of non-Mifare compatible Interface derivatives.
 The STS is implemented in a separated Test-ROM being part of the TOE.
 For the version number of firmware and software parts of the TOE refer to table 2.